PriyaranjanKS/FusionDevBlogs/Production/2024-07-18-Copilot-Dataverse.md

 <img src="\images\04_CopilotUsingDataverse\2.png" alt="Creating Copilot" width="80%">

-## Step 4: Enable Generative Selection of Topics (Dynamic Chaining)
+## Step 4: Enable Generative Selection of Topics

 The copilot is now created.
 You can then make the needed configuration changes.
 1. Click on **Edit** to edit the copilot details like name, icon, and description.